isomerpages/mse-sggreenplan/_about/vision.md

 		Through measures like the widespread use of smart LED lights and solar energy, we can <b>use 15% less energy</b> in HDB towns by 2030.
 Beyond HDB towns, we will <b>green 80% of all buildings</b> over the next decade.<br><br>
 		We will develop <b>eco-friendly districts</b> as demonstration projects that we can scale up.
 Jurong Lake District will be a model sustainable mixed-use district, with district cooling, solar power deployment and super low-energy buildings.<br><br>
 		We can make vehicles cleaner.
 All new public buses are already hybrid or electric.
 We can do the same for private cars.<br><br>
-		Singapore&#39;s urban environment makes us an ideal city for adopting electric vehicles or EVs.
+		Singapore's urban environment makes us an ideal city for adopting electric vehicles or EVs.
 We have declared our 2040 vision: to phase out internal combustion engine vehicles, and have all vehicles run on cleaner energy.
 To get there, we will require <b>all newly-registered cars to be cleaner-energy models</b> by 2030.<br><br>
 		To support the growth of EVs, we will <b>more than double our EV charging point targets</b> – from 28,000 to 60,000 by 2030.
 We will tap the capabilities of the private sector to build up this infrastructure.
 We will also revise the vehicle tax structure to <b>make it easier to buy and own EVs</b>.<br><br>
 		All these efforts, in industries, residential estates, commercial buildings and private transport, will reduce our energy consumption by more than 8 million megawatt hours per year.
-This amount of energy is sufficient to power almost all our households&#39; annual energy use in 2030.
+This amount of energy is sufficient to power almost all our households' annual energy use in 2030.
 This will in turn <b>reduce domestic greenhouse gas emissions by at least 3 million tonnes per year by 2030</b>.<br><br>
 		As a responsible global citizen, Singapore will play our part as part of a larger international solution.
 We already host the largest bio-diesel plant in the world, which is being expanded.
 As an aviation and maritime hub, Singapore will play active and important roles in fulfilling two international aspirational goals:<br><br>
 		In Aviation: 2% improvement in fuel efficiency every year until 2050, and carbon-neutral growth from 2020.<br><br>
 		In Maritime: reduce greenhouse gas emissions from international shipping by at least 50% by 2050, compared to 2008 levels.<br>